Make Writing a Good Habit

 Master Your Writing through Good Habits

 S.J.
 Scott is building a business around his passion for helping people develop habits that will make them more successful in any area of life.
-This particular book addresses the needs of writers for healthy, sensible, productive habits that will result in words on pages.
+Writing Habit Mastery addresses the needs of writers for healthy, sensible, productive habits that will result in words on pages.
 His basic philosophy is that the small things you do every single day are the things that can really change your life.

 But I'm Creative!!